carpentries-incubator/python-text-analysis/_episodes/06-word2vec-and-fasttext.md

 The model used by spaCy is something called "FastText".
 We will discuss how it works later in the lesson.
 For now, let's focus on what we can do with more sophisticated embeddings.

-We'll start by importing spaCy and downloading its medium-sized pre-trained model of English language.
+We'll start by importing spaCy and downloading its large-sized pre-trained model of English language.
 In general, larger models are expected to perform "better" and be more accurate overall.
 We could load spaCy's large model (en_core_web_lg) for optimal performance, but this model has a higher computational cost.
 A good practice is to first test your code using the small or medium model, and then switch to the large model once everything has been tested.

 ~~~
 import spacy